rafaeltedesco/Command-Line-JSON-Parser/README.md

 # Command-Line-JSON-Parser

 Playground with Node.js.
-Command Line app using yargs module to Parse JSON
+Command Line app using yargs, file system (fs), POO and modules to Parse JSON

 ## Commands: